petermekhaeil/petermekhaeil.com/src/posts/page-speed-comparison-singapore-commerce.md

 #### Possible Improvement - Reduce render-blocking font files

 9 font files were loaded as highest priority from the `<head>` which is render-blocking.
-Sephora has split the fonts by weight and style into seperate font files.
+Sephora has split the fonts by weight and style into separate font files.
 If we loop through all the elements on the page and list down their font usages (using some quick [JavaScript](https://gist.github.com/petermekhaeil/f03702e4df759c0c3d303bde90975fa9)) we can see the usages of these 9 font files:

 ![](/images/uploads/sg-commerce-sephora-fonts.png)